 Then, make sure you’ve turned on customer satisfaction (CSAT) surveys in your helpdesk platform, so you can assess customer satisfaction as well.
 If you’re only tracking productivity, agents will emphasize speed over quality in their responses.

 Make sure you’re tracking these metrics weekly, if not daily.
 Review many - if not all - of your bad CSAT scores to identify opportunities for improvement.
 Simply measuring the data, communicating it to your team, and setting targets goes a long way toward improving performance.
 If your performance still isn’t meeting your standards, you can drill down into the data to figure out why.
+One of our clients American Exchange Group (iTouch) made sure to dive into their CSAT scores and had great success with their clients by tracking these metrics.

 In short, it’s possible to build a solid customer service strategy if you invest the time to hire agents that have critical thinking skills, train them right, and rely on data analytics to measure their performance and the pulse of your customers.